 “You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair gently.
 “It’s just not going to be this one.”
 The tenderness of her confidence became my guiding light, the only thing that kept me from standing still while that evil villain time marched on.

 It was 48 hours between our last perinatal ultrasound and our second dilation and curettage.
 This time the medication did not take the edge off.
 I was angry and tense.
 And deeply sad.
 It hurt more, both physically and emotionally, and I wept, trying to block out the harsh light and whir of the machines.

-Thirty-seven days from start to finish.
+Thirty-four days from start to finish.

 In the weeks that followed, I would catch myself playing this game where I evaluated one pregnancy failure against the other, grading them on an arbitrary scale of badness, as if one was more or less terrible than the other.
 But they were both awful.
 I stopped digging deep for silver linings, and I stopped pretending I was OK.
 Giving myself over fully to the grief felt like the right thing to do, like, the only way through it is through it, and surely this is the bottom.
 But of course, it wasn’t.